 *The College of Nursing is in the process of developing an online RN to BS program.
-The program is in its final stages of approval and is expected to launch Summer 2015.
+The program is in its final stages of approval and is expected to launch Fall 2015.
 More information will be available soon.

 Master of Science

 Specializations available in:

 - Advanced Practice (Adult-Gerontology, Family, or Acute Care Nurse Practitioner)

 - Post M.S. to DNP (Master of Science in Nursing degree required)

 - Post B.S. to DNP (Bachelor of Science in Nursing degree required)

 The Doctorate of Nursing Practice program prepares advanced practice nurses at the highest level for clinical practice.
 It prepares clinicians capable of translating scientific findings, evaluating outcomes and programs, producing clinical scholarship, and transforming health care systems and policies.